xcart/xcart-docs/_pages/kb_en/modules/paypal/connect_with_paypal.md

    * **Return URL** : The URL to which you redirect buyers from the PayPal website.
      ![cwpp-5.png]({{site.baseurl}}/attachments/ref_1iufT1pq/cwpp-5.png)

-     You can copy and paste the return URL from the PayPal addon settings page of your X-Cart Admin Area:
+     You can copy and paste the return URL from the PayPal Checkout addon settings page of your X-Cart Admin Area:
      ![541-redirect-url.png]({{site.baseurl}}/attachments/ref_1iufT1pq/541-redirect-url.png)
     * **Connect with PayPal** : Enable the option for your customers can to use their PayPal login for account management on your website or application.
       ![cwpp-6.png]({{site.baseurl}}/attachments/ref_1iufT1pq/cwpp-6.png)